Frittutisna/Stats-Maker/README.md

 ![Configuration Prompt Example](https://files.catbox.moe/24lkpn.webp)

 6. Post `hako_[0-2]_player.png` and `hako_[0-2]_extra.png` to `#tour-talk` for mid-tour stats, or copy-paste the link to the site from the command-line to `#export-stats` below **Dry Stats** outputs at the end of tour

+## Tools

+You will find `edit.py`, `stitch.py`, and `swap.py` in the `hako/tool` folder.
+You can use this to edit the JSON, stitch multiple JSONs from the same round into one JSON, and swap players within `codes.txt` respectively.
+Make sure to copy-paste the relevant JSON(s) or TXT file to the `hako/tool` folder before running the script.